 Falkirk

-This constituency is new at the July general election, and replaces the previous two constituencies:
+This constituency was introduced at the July 2024 general election, and replaced the previous two new constituencies:

 Falkirk